The-Extra-Project/Extra_surface_repo/README.md

 # Dev Manual
 ## Introduction
 This projet aim to schedule algorithms on the cloud based on Delaunay triangulation.
-For that, the Delauany trinagulation is decomposed in tiles where each tile is overlapped with its neighbors
+For that, the Delauany triangulation is decomposed in tiles where each tile is overlapped with its neighbors.

 ![fig](https://github.com/lcaraffa/spark-ddt/blob/master/doc/dt_struct.png?raw=true)
-*The structure of the distributed triangulation is the folowing, from left to right : First image, the full triangulation.
+*The structure of the distributed triangulation is the following, from left to right : First image, the full triangulation.
 Second image shows in color the DT of a supset of the local points of the bottom left corner tile.
 These extra points, denoted as foreign points are called redundant if they are not adjacent to a local point.
 Simplices may be categorized as local,
 mixed or foreign.
 The final image shows the tile after simplification, by removing redundant foreign points from the local triangulation.*